 Get.
 Some.
 Sleep.

+Sleep is essential if you’re flying solo during Christmas festivities.
 Nobody likes a Grinch with a headache at Christmas so make sure you don’t swap slumber for stress.
 Regular exercise, limiting alcohol and keeping to a sleep routine can help you stay rested.
 If you don’t already, why not try implementing a before-bed routine – ban your phone from the bedside table, have a bath or read a book to unwind.